lbkolev/eventify/README.md

 </p>

 ## <p align="center"> 🚧 work in progress 🚧<p>
-Chainthru is an Ethereum ETL Indexer that aims to provide a seamless [and straightforward] way to index Ethereum blocks, transactions, and events.
+Chainthru is an Ethereum Indexer that aims to provide a seamless [and straightforward] way to index Ethereum blocks, transactions, and events.

 Implemented storages:
 - [x] Postgres